Recoskie/JDasm/docs/Code.md

 <br />

-If the subtracted value is smaller, then the last binary digit would be borrowed causing the last binary digit to be set.
+If the subtracted value is smaller, then the last binary digit would be borrowed, causing the last binary digit to be set.

 <br />